mohitpai/journey-optimizer.en/help/using/offers/batch-delivery.md

 ---
 title: Batch decisioning
-description: Learn how to deliver offer decisions to all profiles in a given Adobe Experience Platform segment.
+description: Learn how to deliver offer decisions to all profiles in a given Adobe Experience Platform audience.
 exl-id: 810c05b3-2bae-4368-bf12-3ea8c2f31c01
 ---
 # Batch decisioning {#deliver}

 ## Get started with batch decisioning {#start}

-Journey Optimizer allows you to deliver offer decisions to all profiles in a given Adobe Experience Platform segment.
+Journey Optimizer allows you to deliver offer decisions to all profiles in a given Adobe Experience Platform audience.

-To do this, you need to create a job request in Journey Optimizer that will contain information on the segment to target and the offer decision to use.
-The offer content for each profile in the segment is then placed in an Adobe Experience Platform dataset where it is available for custom batch workflows.
+To do this, you need to create a job request in Journey Optimizer that will contain information on the audience to target and the offer decision to use.
+The offer content for each profile in the audience is then placed in an Adobe Experience Platform dataset where it is available for custom batch workflows.

 Batch delivery can also be performed using APIs.
 For more on this, refer to the [Batch Decisioning API documentation](api-reference/offer-delivery-api/batch-decisioning-api.md).